fischertechnik/FT-TXT/TXT-Linux-FAQ.md

 usbflash_bootlogo=mtdparts default;usb start; nand erase.part NAND.bootlogo; mw.b 0x80200000 0xff 0x40000; fatload usb 0:1 0x80200000 bootlogo.bmp; nand write 0x80200000 NAND.bootlogo 0x${filesize}\0
 ```

+## How can u-boot parameters be shown or modified from the TXT serial boot console?

+For infor on how to connect a serial line to the TXT see below `Attach Serial USB Converter`

+The command for showing the environment is:

+    printenv

+The below example command creates a new command for flash and boot in one and saves the command to flash:

+    setenv flash_boot 'run flash_all; run nandboot'
+    saveenv

-## How can u-boot parameters be shown or modified from the TXT-console?
+## How can u-boot parameters be shown or modified from the TXT Linux console?

 The TXT Linux contains two programs to print and modify u-boot parameters: